 Speaker:losses.
 This isn't a magic

 Speaker:bullet.
-These medications
+These medications,

 Speaker:clearly in clinical studies, work best when

-Speaker:they are combined with diet and lifestyle
+Speaker:they are combined with diet and lifestyle.

-Speaker:against a problem that's decades in the
+Speaker:problem that's decades in the making.

-Speaker:Imagine realizing that you need
+Speaker:Imagine realizing that you don't need

 Speaker:to eat the pint of ice cream.
 A taste is enough.

-Speaker:Redesigning your relationship and
+Speaker:Redesigning your relationship with food and

-Speaker:the lifestyle changes by eating more foods
+Speaker:the lifestyle changes.
+By eating more foods

 Speaker:that contain fiber and contain the fibers like

-Speaker:inulin and beta fructans.
-Allow your
+Speaker:inulin and beta fructans, allow your

 Speaker:own natural GLP1s to